mauryavundrajavarapu/my-nextjs-blog/posts/sidquest11.md

 Srinivas, though frail, still managed a chuckle or two every now and then.
 He seemed glad to have Sid around.
 They even shared a tiny roadside shed behind the stall.

 Sid didn’t mind the noise.
-If anything he liked, it is listening to the chatter that floated in with the steam of the tea from the conversations from passengers, coolies, newspaper boys, and travellers in a hurry.
-In those passing words, he found stories, bits of lives he’d never lived, but could sit quietly and absorb.
+If anything he liked, it is listening to the chatter that floated from the conversations of passengers, coolies, newspaper boys, and travellers in a hurry.
+In those passing words, he found stories, bits of lives he’d never lived, he savours all their stories like a Biscuit dipped in Tea.

-One lazy afternoon, just as Sid was folding up the cloth on the counter and thinking of stretching out for a nap, the old man’s son Ravi came in, rushed and rough, like a sudden wind that didn’t belong.He shoved past Sid without a word, headed straight for the money box, and forced it open.
+One lazy afternoon, just as Sid was folding up the cloth on the counter and thinking of stretching out for a nap, the old man’s son Ravi came in, rushed and rough, like a sudden wind that didn’t belong.
+He shoved past Sid without a word, headed straight for the money box, and forced it open.
 Sid tried to stop him by grabbing at his arm and raising his voice, but the man was stronger and too quick.
 With a fistful of crumpled notes, he stormed out as fast as he had come.
 Sid stood still for a moment, his breath caught somewhere between anger and helplessness.
 Then, without a word, he shut the shutters and walked back to the little shed behind the stall.The old man was still asleep, curled up with his back to the wall, unaware of the storm that had just passed through.